Beestonian stage

-The Beestonian Stage is an early Pleistocene stage used in the British Isles.
+The Beestonian Stage is an early Pleistocene stage in the geological history of the British Isles.
 It is named after Beeston Cliffs near West Runton in Norfolk where deposits from this stage are preserved.

 The Beestonian precedes the Cromerian Stage and follows the Pastonian Stage.
 This stage consists of alternating glacial and interglacial phases instead of being a continuous glacial epoch.
 It is equivalent to Marine isotope stages 22 to (60?).
 The Beestonian Stage and Marine Isotope Stage 22 ended about 866,000 years ago.

 The Beestonian corresponds temporally to the Danube Stage in the glacial history of the Alpine region.
-Based on finding in the Low Countries, the corresponding stage in northern continental Europe is divided into four stages, the Bavelian, Menapian, Waalian, and Eburonian.
+Based on findings in the Low Countries, the corresponding timespan in northern continental Europe is divided into four stages, the Bavelian, Menapian, Waalian, and Eburonian.